rebus-ink/ink-API/README.md

 Note for developers: inline swagger documentation should be updated whenever you make changes to the routes The hosted documentation will be updated automatically once a pull request is merged on master

-### Activity types

-The server can handle the following activity types.

 #### Create Publication

-To upload a publication, use an activity with type `Create` and object type `Publication`.
-The publication should include all of its `Document` members by value, with their full content.

-#### Read Document

-To note that a reader has read a document, use an activity with type `Read` and object type `Document`.

 ## Administration